Tips for taking control of your finances

 Equity release requires paying off any existing mortgage.
 Any money released, plus accrued interest to be repaid upon death, or moving into long-term care.

-Equity release may involve a lifetime mortgage which is secured against your property.
+Equity release may involve a lifetime mortgage, which is secured against your property and will reduce the value of your estate and impact funding long-term care.
 To understand the features and risks, ask for a personalised illustration.